 Can I make this a frozen margarita?

 Looking to celebrate warm, sunny days with a frozen margarita?
 I hear you!
-You can easily transform this cocktail into a delicious frozen mango margarita!
+You can easily transform this cocktail into a delicious frozen mango dr!
 Substitute the fresh mango with frozen mango chunks and voilà – creamy, smooth tropical margaritas!

 Can I make this virgin?